marshallshen/security_architecture_and_engineering/logging.md

 > Run cron jobs in log file to detect malicious acts.

-### What patterns to look for
-* Bad requests (with authentication failure).
-* Anything mentioning `/etc/`, where many sensitive information is stored.
-* Attempts to execute commands for functions other than emails and netnews.

 > Shadowed password file: file hashed password is stored, can be only used in `priviledge file`, only `root` can read it.